-2. Find those who can embrace uncertainty
+2. Find team members who can embrace uncertainty

 As David puts it, “Those that succeed are the ones who are okay with ambiguity and the ‘white space.’
 They need to put stakes in the ground and adjust on the fly.”

 David also stresses the importance of team members being willing and able to connect numerous programs so that the parts contribute to a larger initiative.
 The reality is that a customer marketing program—and its goals and measures of success—will morph over time as the organization learns and grows.

-3. Recruit a mentor
+3. Recruit a customer marketing mentor

-In fact, it may feel like your team is taking one step forward and two steps back at times as you try to prove the value of your programs and gain internal buy in.
+In fact, it may sometimes feel like your team is taking one step forward and two steps back as you try to prove the value of your programs and gain internal buy-in.

-Within Iron Mountain, David has found mentors in the company’s CMO and the executive sponsor of the Customer Advisory Board; outside of the company, he turns to industry experts and thought leaders like Bob Peterson, Research Director at SiriusDecisions; Melissa Mahoney, Vice President, Corporate Communications at SimpliVity; Jane Hiscock, President and Founder of The Farland Group; and Eyal Danon, President and Founder of Ignite Advisory Group.
+Within Iron Mountain, David has found mentors in the company’s CMO and the executive sponsor of the Customer Advisory Board.
+Outside of the company, he turns to industry experts and thought leaders like Bob Peterson, Research Director at SiriusDecisions; Melissa Mahoney, Owner of Mahoney Strategic Commuications; Jane Hiscock, President and Founder of The Farland Group; and Eyal Danon, President and Founder of Ignite Advisory Group.

 - The best customer marketing team members are those that show a willingness to work within a loosely defined structure and accept the ever-evolving nature of the program.

 - Support yourself and your program with internal and external allies as well as mentors who can provide perspective and guidance.

 Useful customer marketing resources: